Looking for solo travel destinations for Indians? This blog is for you!

 - Also Read A One Week Itinerary For Munich & Bavaria Region.

 for budget solo travelling, nightlife, and befriending happy locals!

 I travelled across Thailand for more than two weeks in 2016, exploring north to south, and it had been a whirlwind experience.
-While I enjoyed most of its cities and towns and islands, nothing can compare my love for Bangkok.
-Bangkok happened to be my first ever international solo destination, and I encourage every newbie solo travel to visit Bangkok, particularly Indians.
+While I enjoyed most of its cities and towns and islands, nothing can compare to my love for Bangkok.
+Bangkok happened to be my first-ever international solo destination, and I encourage every newbie solo traveller to visit Bangkok, particularly Indians.

-Bangkok is friendly, cheap to travel, has an amazing nightlife, and a great solo backpacking scene for anyone to come along and still not feel lonely.
-Though some people do complain that it is too noisy, I think my Indian dispositions helped me blend in fairly easily.
+Bangkok is friendly, cheap to travel, has amazing nightlife, and a great solo backpacking scene for anyone to come along and still not feel lonely.
+Though some people do complain that it is too noisy, I think my Indian disposition helped me blend in fairly easily.
 And then the fact that it is centrally located is always a plus.
-Take a 4-5 few hours of a bus ride in any direction, and you will either end up in mountains or a postcard-perfect beach.
+Take a 4-5 hours of bus ride in any direction, and you will either end up in the mountains or on a postcard-perfect beach.
 The flights from India to Bangkok are moreover one of the cheapest to any other international destination in the world.

 - Stay: As a solo traveller, you will be happy to know that Bangkok has some of the most pocket-friendly hostels in the world.
 When I was there in 2016, I found a dorm bed for just 120 Baht (or 240 Indian Rupees).

-- Costs: It is possible to survive in Bangkok in under 1000 Baht a day, or less than 2000 Indian Rupees.
+- Costs: It is possible to survive in Bangkok for under 1000 Baht a day, or less than 2000 Indian Rupees.

 - Visa: For Indians, it is possible to visit Thailand on Visa on Arrival.

 - Also Read: My 3-Day Travel Itinerary For Bangkok.

 Solo Travel Destinations For Indians 6: Queensland, Australia

 for a premium solo travel experience!